MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 Not every workload supports or requires multiple regions running simultaneously.
 Precise application requirements should be weighed against these trade-offs to inform an optimal design decision.
 For certain application scenarios with lower reliability targets, active-passive or sharding, can be suitable alternatives.

 [Availability Zones](/azure/availability-zones/az-overview#availability-zones) (AZ) allows highly available regional deployments across different data centers within a region.
-Nearly all Azure services are available in either a zonal configuration (where service is pinned to a specific zone) or zone-redundant configuration (where the platform automatically ensures the service spans across zones and can withstand a zone outage).
+Nearly all Azure services are available in either a zonal configuration where service is pinned to a specific zone.
+The services are also zone-redundant where the platform automatically ensures the service spans across zones and can withstand a zone outage.
 These configurations allow for fault-tolerance up to a datacenter level.

 ### Design considerations